airbnb/css/javascript.md

-Why?
+>❓Why?
 An immediately invoked function expression is a single unit - wrapping both it, and its invocation parens, in parens, cleanly expresses this.
 Note that in a world with modules everywhere, you almost never need an IIFE.